Home Page

 1.5 If you have a concern, you should contact:

-Contractors working for the Council/School may also use the provisions of this Code to make the Council/School aware of any concerns that the contractor's employees may have with regard to contractual or other arrangements within the City Council or school.
+1.6 All employees of the Council/Schools may use this Code.
+This includes permanent and temporary employees.
+It also covers agency workers and employees seconded to a third party.
+Any concerns relating to the third party, if relevant to the employee's secondment, can also be raised under this Code.
+Contractors working for the Council/Schools may also use the provisions of this Code to make the Council/Schools aware of any concerns that the contractor's employees may have with regard to contractual or other arrangements with the City Council/Schools.
 The private concerns of the contractor relating to non-council business should be raised with the relevant contractor and/or other suitable agency/regulator - including the police, if appropriate.

 1.9 Details of how to raise a whistleblowing concern are given in section 4 of this document.